Creating a data provider

 }

 The key methods to define in this class are the ones we use to fetch our data structures from the server.
-For example, the GetUserTimeline() method which is called by the TwitterDataReader defined above in order to fetch the raw data from Twitter that will be used to construct a table to send to Dundas BI.
+For example, the GetUserTimeline() method which is called by the TwitterDataReader defined above in order to fetch the raw data from Twitter that will be used to construct a table to provide to the application.
 Here is that method trimmed to emphasize the important sections:

 TwitterConnection.cs